GNtem2/DENMARK-lvostroke/README.md

 # DENMARK-lvostroke
 This is a start for the project
 It uses the following packages: eurostat, dplyr, sf and mapview.
 Mapview provides interactive map view using leaflet.
 Data on population in Denmark can be obtained at this link. https://www.statbank.dk/INDAMP01.
 The shapefile for the NUTS2 and NUTS3 can be obtained from eurostat package.
 The shapefile from the kommune can be obtained at this site https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/communes.
-The Danish address reistry has been is available at https://eng.sdfe.dk/product-and-services/the-danish-address-register/.
+The Danish address registry is available at https://eng.sdfe.dk/product-and-services/the-danish-address-register/.

 The data for the hospitals in demark contains comprehensive stroke unit (CSC) and primary stroke centre (PSC).
 The geocoding of the hospital is performed using geocode_OSM function from tmaptools.
 This project is written with codes adapted from https://richardbeare.github.io/GeospatialStroke/.
 Click the edit button to see the codes for creating this web page.